cliffordx/legalbai/pages/BarSyllabus___2025___Remedial Law.md

 				- f.
 Reply
 				- g.
 Third (fourth, etc.) party complaints
 			- 2. Parts and Contents of a Pleading (RULE 7)
-			- collapsed:: true
-			  3. Allegations in a Pleading (RULE 8)
+			- 3. Allegations in a Pleading (RULE 8)
 				- a.
 Manner of making allegations
 				- b.
 Ultimate facts including the evidence
 				- c.
 Alternative causes of action or defenses